Maria-mbugua/IPWeek12-Core/README.md

 # e) Relevance of the data

-The data used in this project is for determining which audience should be targeted by the entrepreneur.
+The data used in this project is for determining which audience should be targeted by the entrepreneur when clicking the ad.
 The dataset link: http://bit.ly/IPAdvertisingData